8 Paired t-test

 , and pwr

 .
-You should have all the packages installed already from previous chapters installed already, but if you need to install any of them, do so via the console (see Section 1.5.1 for more detail).
+You should have all the necessary packages installed from previous chapters already.
+If not, you can install them via the console (see Section 1.5.1 for more details).

 and the demographics information from DemoSimonTask.csv